imsenthur/arboc_workspace/README.md

 # arboc_workspace
-A ROS workspace with packages required for simulated control of the hyper redundant snake robot [aka Arboc].
+A ROS workspace with packages required for simulated control of a hyper redundant snake robot [Arboc].

 Tested and developed with __ROS-Kinetic__ and __ubuntu 16.04__.